indra-labs/indra/docs/formats.md

 > The relay can then scan its session database by generating the same construction using the same method just described to determine if the candidate key matches.
 >
 > The reason for this is to prevent the relay from correlating two packets that it may be forwarding to the same next hop relay or client, as being related via the **Session**.

+The second most important message type in Indranet is the **Crypt**.

+The crypt is an encrypted message, consisting of a header containing a cloaked session key referring to the session private key, and the random seed value used to prevent the possibility of plaintext cryptanalysis attacks.

+The crypt specifies encryption that is used to "wrap" the remainder of a message so that only the intended recipient can see it, a combination of encryption and authentication rolled into one.

 ### Reply